Portugal Tours7 tours available

 25 days from Lisbon to Sevilla

-Referring to history as existing in a series of layers can be an analogy taken quite literally when we see how the Colegiata de Santa Maria church… Read more
+On this Portugal & Spain tour we see how referring to history as existing in a series of layers can be an analogy taken quite literally when we see… Read more

 PS4 Portugal, Spain & Morocco Tour